Hardcoreprawn/architecture/input/posts/solutions/architecture-decision-records.md

 ## Version Control

-Version Control for your ADRs is important, so you know when they change and who changed them and who approved them.
+Version Control for your ADRs is important, so you know when they change, who changed them and who approved them.
 Using your GIT repo for this is probably the simplest idea, as it can do these things, with the files themselves, easily.

 ## In Practice

 There are some great ADR tools around, including ones that use a CLI or DevOps.
 In this instance, the aim is to use a work item in DevOps, linked to a file containing the ADR text, written using Markdown.
+It can be changed if necessary.

 The ADRs themselves can then easily be pulled, reported on, etc. The list of ADRs is easy to find and query.
 Anyone can look at the recent ADRs.
 Also, the ARB will be able to review any recent ADRs or any contentious ADRs and ensure they're working as expected.